 ## 6 3 Rabbit rabbit PROPN Number=Sing

-this, we generate an object that contains a sentence (in this case, the
+To achieve this, we first construct an object containing a sentence

-sentence John gave Mary a kiss), and we then plot (or
+(in this instance, the sentence John gave Mary a kiss), and

 # parse text